Skip to content

 What is a Personal Assistant in care?

-A Personal Assistant supports in tasks, such as:
+A PA supports in tasks, such as:

 • maintain relationships with family and friends, including support with childcare.